 Your credit score and credit history will impact your ability to get a home loan and the interest rates available to you.
 Keep reading to learn more about credit basics.

-1. A higher credit score may help you get a lower interest rate.
+1. A higher credit score may help you get a smaller interest rate.

 Your credit score isn’t the only thing that determines your interest rate, but it can make a big difference.
 A score of 700 or above is usually considered good.
 The higher your score is, the more likely you are to get a favorable rate—especially helpful if that means you’ll be paying less each month for decades.

 2. You don’t need perfect credit to buy a home.

 While it helps to have a high credit score, it isn’t always necessary.
 Most lenders require a score of around 620, but FHA loans are available for people with scores as low as 500.